 Biography Marina Tsvetaeva

 Marina Ivanovna Tsvetaeva (1892-1941) grew up in Moscow.
 Her father was a professor of Fine Art who founded the Pushkin Museum of Fine Arts, and her mother was a concert pianist.
 Marina Tsvetaeva was a child prodigy and a polyglot.
-At the age of 6, she began writing poetry and took rigorous piano lessons.
-At 16, she was studying at the Sorbonne in Paris, and around the same time, she started writing poetry in French and German as well.
-At the age of 18, Tsvetaeva published her first collection of poems, Evening Album, a book of confessional poems dealt with subject matter that previously had not been openly discussed in Russian poetry.
+At the age of 6, she began writing poetry in Russian and took rigorous piano lessons.
+At 16, she was studying at the Sorbonne in Paris, and around the same time, she started writing poetry in French and German.
+At the age of 18, Tsvetaeva published her first collection of poems, Evening Album, a book of confessional poems dealt with female psyche, gender and intimacy — topics that previously had not been openly discussed in Russian poetry.

 She married Sergei Efron in 1912; they had two daughters and later one son.
 Efron joined the White Army, and Tsvetaeva was separated from him during the Civil War.
-During the Moscow famine, Tsvetaeva was forced to place her daughters in a state orphanage, where the younger, Irina, died of hunger in 1919.
+During the Moscow famine, Tsvetaeva had no way to support herself and her daughters and placed them in a state orphanage, where the younger, Irina, died of hunger in 1920.

 Her earliest work explores the importance of gender in construction of identity, the woman poet’s challenge in a society and the protection of the individual’s right to self-expression.
-Her talent was not widely known during her lifetime, however, in Mileposts (1921, 1922) collections she revealed her ability to don verbal masques skillfully.
-Her small collection Separation 1922) indicates such hallmarks of Tsvetaeva’s style as polyphony, marvelous play on sheer sound, onomatopoeia, paronomasia.
+Her talent was not widely known during her lifetime, however, already in her Mileposts (1921, 1922) collections her sophistication, profound erudition, eloquence and diversity of mask devices set her apart from other contemporary poets.
+Her small collection Separation (1922) indicated such hallmarks of Tsvetaeva’s style as polyphony, sonorous versification, onomatopoeia, experiments with strophic and rhythmic structures.
 Between 1918 and 1920, she wrote poems in praise of the White armies and their fight against Bolshevism.
 These years produced the poems of The Swans’ Demesne (1917-1921, published in 1957).

+In Paris she wrote Ariadne (1927) and Phaedre (1928) — neoclassical verse tragedies.
 Later, in the 1930s, in her mature prose, she concentrated on pretenders, rebels and imposters, be the artistic or political figures, such as Pugachev or Mayakovsky.
 Through the years of privation and exile, poetry and contact with poets sustained Tsvetaeva.
-She corresponded with Rainer Maria Rilke and Boris Pasternak, and she dedicated work to Anna Akhmatova.
+One of the examples of Tsvetaeva’s epistolary prose is her correspondence with Rainer Maria Rilke and Boris Pasternak during the summer of 1926.

-In the politically sensitive climate of her time, Tsvetaeva’s claims to be apolitical and the battle for individual freedom and tolerance was continually being misunderstood.
+In the politically sensitive climate of her time, TsvetaevCa’s claims to be apolitical and the battle for personal artistic freedom and tolerance was continually being misunderstood.
 In the 1930s, she was shunned by the émigré community of Paris.
-Regrettably, her attempts to challenge ideological narrow-mindedness, whether Red or White and her unwillingness to compromise her ideals and her ethical conception of the poetic task, were seen as evidence of her contradictory, unreliable politics, rather than as evidence of her ethical defense of the value of individuality.
+Regrettably, her attempts to challenge ideological narrow-mindedness, whether Red or White and unwillingness to compromise her ideals and effort to focus on a variety of poetic tasks were seen as evidence of her contradictory, unreliable politics.
 From 1935, Tsvetaeva was continually battling against the largely negative reaction to her work in émigré circles.
 In despair, she eventually chose to stand by Efron despite his activities as a Soviet agent, and eventually even followed him back to Russia.
 In 1939 Tsvetaeva returned to the Soviet Union.
 When the German army invaded the USSR, Tsvetaeva was evacuated to Yelabuga with her son.
 At that time, three of her closest family members – her sister Asia, her daughter Alia, and her husband Sergei Efron – had already been arrested.
 She hanged herself on August 31, 1941.

 Bisha, Robin.
 Russian women, 1698–1917: Experience and expression, an anthology of sources.
 Indiana University Press.
 2002.